zammad/zammad-org/src/it/documentation/use/advanced-features.md

 If a ticket already has accounted time(s), you can see it in the ticket sidebar on the right side in the ticket detail view at the bottom.
 You can find the calculated sums of each activity type (if configured) and the total sum of accounted times for all activity types.
+Accounted time is also shown in the article meta information of each ticket article, if present.

 ![Screenshot che mostra la panoramica della contabilità del tempo](/screenshots/cypress/documentation/use/advanced-features.cy.js/time-accounting-overview.png)